 Materials and supplies are defined as items costing less than $2,000 per unit, energy supplies, manufacturing and merchandising supplies, medical and laboratory supplies, repair and maintenance supplies, field supplies, agricultural supplies, educational supplies, etc.

-Contractual services include costs related to postal services, printing, memberships, subscriptions, consulting services, animal care, repair and maintenance services, and Virginia Tech service center charges.
+Professional services include costs related to consulting services, animal care, repair and maintenance services, and Virginia Tech service center charges.
+For information on the university's service center rates, see the Virginia Tech Service Center Rates.

 Indirect rates are fixed annually through an agreement with the Office of Naval Research (ONR).
 Commonwealth of Virginia legislative action obligates the University to recover indirect costs wherever possible.